 Download the Memorandum of Understanding between the Commission and the Australian Health Practitioner Regulation Agency (PDF, 515 KB)

 Aged Care Quality and Safety Commission and NSW Health Care Complaints Commission

-- Download the Regulatory Strategy (PDF and accessible version available)
+Download the Regulatory Strategy (PDF and accessible Word)

 The Aged Care Quality and Safety Commission's Regulatory Strategy is a document detailing the Commission's approach to delivering regulatory functions under the Aged Care Quality and Safety Act 2018, in accordance with the Aged Care Quality and Safety Commission Rules 2018.